-Learn more about upcoming session dates and tuition costs for in-person and virtual options.
+Learn more about upcoming session dates and tuition costs.

 English Language Program (ELP)

 The English Language Program (ELP) is tailored for students and professionals seeking to improve their English communication skills to advance their academic and career goals.

 Who is this program for?

 - Students who are preparing for an undergraduate degree in the U.S.

 - People who want to improve their English for better job opportunities